 In welcoming students back to campus for the spring semester, we anticipate that most rules and guidelines from this fall will remain in place.
-This includes wearing a face covering, maintaining physical distance, limiting in-person gatherings, and complying with all Daily Check health assessment and surveillance testing requirements.
-As in the fall, students will again be required to abide by the Cornell Student Behavioral Compact, which may be updated based on the experiences of the fall semester.
+This includes wearing a face covering, maintaining physical distance, travel restrictions, limiting in-person gatherings, rules for visitors, flu shot requirements and complying with all Daily Check health assessment and surveillance testing requirements.
+The Student Behavioral Compact, and all expectations outlined within, will continue in the spring semester.

 What services and support does Cornell Health provide for students who are diagnosed with COVID-19?

 Students who test positive for COVID-19 – through the university's surveillance testing or through diagnostic testing at Cornell Health – are placed in isolation (in locations meeting specific public health criteria) under the care of Cornell Health, in partnership with the Tompkins County Health Department (TCHD).

 Cornell Health staff members contact students in isolation each day to help monitor their symptoms, and to provide self-care guidance and medical support.
 Cornell Health and the TCHD work closely with the local hospital, Cayuga Medical Center, in the event that a student requires medical care or hospitalization for their symptoms.